 Campy had 10 good months since his osteosarcoma diagnosis in early January, amp surgery, chemo, and the Yale vaccine.
 We feel we did all we could for him.
 We weren’t going to let him suffer.
 So we said goodbye to him on November 2.

 We were hoping for a much different outcome on Campy’s Gotcha Day.
 But we are appreciative that he got to take part in the vaccine trial and don’t regret any of his treatment.
-His team of vets here in the Methow Valley, Dr. Mike Marrone, Dr. Gina Pastore, and Dr. Terri DeWeert, Dr. Ed Womack in Wenatchee, and Dr. Mark Mamula at Yale were all wonderful, caring and compassionate.
+His team vets here in the Methow Valley, Wenatchee, and at Yale were all wonderful, caring and compassionate.

 As a side note, I was diagnosed with breast cancer in early September and underwent radiation treatment at a clinic only a few blocks from the vet clinic where Campy was treated.
 I have DCIS, which is “the good kind of cancer,” and had a lumpectomy in October.
 My margins came back clean and a sentinel lymph node biopsy showed that the cancer had not spread to the lymph nodes.
 The radiation is purely preventative in case any stray bad cells are lurking.

 Tiger turns 12 in January and remains in good health, although he gave us a scare last month.
 He developed a large epulis on the roof of his mouth.
 It grew large enough that it started pushing out his two front teeth.
 We had it removed and biopsied the week before Thanksgiving.
 The biopsy came back negative, which gave us something to be truly thankful for.
 It would be unbearable have to say goodbye to Tiger right now.
-We have had him since 2012 and he will remain our only dog through the rest of the winter.
-Come spring, Tiger will help us to choose another greyhound that we can all love and welcome into our home.
+We have had him since 2012 and he will remain out only dog through the rest of the winter.
+Come spring, Tiger will help us to choose another greyhound that we can all love.